 Filing the Appeal

 - The appeal should identify the adverse decision being appealed and explicitly state the reasons for the appeal.
 The appeal shall set forth any new or additional information to be considered.
+To expedite the appeal process, applicants are encouraged to include course descriptions, syllabi, and any other pertinent information about specific courses in which the major emphasis was health education.
+Support documents provided by applicants will become the property of NCHEC and not be returned to appellants.

 - The only additional information that may be submitted after the initial filing is that which is requested by the appropriate NCHEC decision-making body.